crossmob/CrossMobile/COMPILE.md

 ```
 - Make sure JDK 8 is the default environment.

-## Run the bootstap script
+## Bootstrapping (optional)
+Note that this step is **not required** if you want to compile CrossMobile yourself, since the bootstrap dependencies are already in the crossmobile repository.
-On the root folder of CrossMobile issue the following command:
+In the case you want to build them yourself, on the root folder of CrossMobile issue the following command:
 ```sh
 ./resources/bin/bootstrap.sh
 ```